 Hull and the East Riding has plenty of history and plenty of museums, all are free entry.
 Choose from Streetlife Museum, The Arctic Corsair, Wilberforce House and The Hull and East Riding Museum all within the museums quarter, or the Maritime Museum in Queen Victoria Square.
 You can also pop in to Feren’s Art Gallery also located in Queen Victoria Square which has a children’s room.
 Both Streetlife and Feren’s also have weekly playgroups and under 5’s sessions.

-In Beverley you can find Treasure House and the Beverley Guildhall, both of which have things for children to do and toys to play with.
-Further afield are Hedon Museum and the Yorkshire Waterways Museum in Goole is excellent.
+In Beverley you can find Treasure House and the Beverley Guildhall, both of which have things for children to do and toys to play with, and in Hedon is Hedon Museum.

 Sometimes the museums have extra free events on for families, usually craft sessions or trails (you’ll find these on the Mumbler School Holidays page or Events Calendar).
 The Hull History Centre on Worship Street (near Hull New Theatre) is also worth a visit.
 They have History Makers, a free family activity once a month and there’s often a historical exhibition in the main foyer.